How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 5. Stability at Maximum Height

 The biggest complaint buyers have with cheap standing desks is wobble.
-When a desk is extended to 110cm or higher, any slight movement from typing can cause the monitors to shake.
+When a desk is extended to 110cm or higher, any slight movement from typing can cause the monitors to shake, which is highly distracting.

 Quick Buyer's Checklist